 Notebooking simply means that your students journal, timeline, and make/label maps and create other simple projects to keep in a notebook.
 All this becomes something like a mini-scrapbook about the cultures and time periods they have studied during the year.
 At the end of the year, instead of having a few test grades to show, they have a meaningful keepsake.

-One great resource for Notebooking ideas is a series put out by Evan-Moor called History Pockets.
-The titles range from Ancient Civilizations to Moving West in America, and everything in between.
+Another great history Notebooking resource is a series put out by Evan-Moor called History Pockets.
+The titles range from Ancient Civilizations to Moving West in America.
 The selections are offered in Grades 1-3 or Grades 4-6.
 History Pockets offers a wide variety of projects while incorporating a little art in the mix, and all of these can be stored in a Notebook.

 See our Maps page for both Map ebooks and free resources for your Notebooking, and scroll below for help with Timeline ideas.